Medically reviewed by Drugs.com. Last updated on Sep 19, 2023.

-A hematocrit (he-MAT-uh-krit) test measures the proportion of red blood cells in your blood.
-Red blood cells carry oxygen throughout your body.
-Having too few or too many red blood cells can be a sign of certain diseases.
+A hematocrit (he-MAT-uh-krit) test measures the proportion of red blood cells in the blood.
+Red blood cells carry oxygen throughout the body.
+Having too few or too many of them can be a sign of certain diseases.

 Why it's done

-- A disorder, such as polycythemia vera, that causes your body to produce too many red blood cells
+- A disorder that causes your body to produce too many red blood cells, such as polycythemia vera.

 How you prepare

 The hematocrit is a simple blood test.
 You won't need to fast before the test or make other preparations.

 The blood sample is generally drawn with a needle from a vein in your arm.
 You may feel some tenderness at the site, but you'll be able to resume normal activities afterward.

 Results from your hematocrit test are reported as the percentage of blood cells that are red blood cells.
 Typical ranges vary substantially with race, age and sex.
 The definition of typical red-blood cell percentage also may vary somewhat from one medical practice to another.
 This is because laboratories decide what is a healthy range based on the population in their area.

 Generally, a typical range is considered to be: